ipo-exe/planslab/README.md

 ![twi](https://github.com/ipo-exe/planslab/blob/main/data/twi.png "twi")

-There is some physical justification for the `TWI` standard formula, which was derived based on a set of assumptions.
+There is some physical justification for the `TWI` standard formula, which was derived mathmatically after a set of assumptions.
 We invite you to come with some new hypothesis for a saturation propensity index.
 Here we got a new saturation index, the `HTWI`, which uses the `HAND` and `TWI` in a composite formula:

 ![htwi](https://github.com/ipo-exe/planslab/blob/main/data/htwi.png "htwi")